TimoKats/pim/readme.md

 ## Usage

 ### process.yaml
 All your tasks can be defined in your process file, which sits in `~/.pim/process.yaml`.
 Here you can find a template of this file with some explanation of the possible attributes.
-Note, new ideas are welcome!
+In summary, there are some overall optional settings, and there is a list of "runs".
+Here, each run represents a command you want to schedule.

 ```yaml
 max_logs: 50 # optional: max logs pim will store.
 Trims based on FIFO logic.
 Defaults to none.